Diploma in Therapeutic Counselling (TC-L4)

 The course has been designed around the person-centred approach developed by Carl Rogers and the experiential approach that has developed from the work of Eugene Gendlin.

 South Coast Wellbeing and Training is committed to providing individual and intensive counselling training at all levels of qualification.
-To achieve this, the group size is kept to between 8 and a maximum of 12 trainees.
-The trainers’ experience over the years is that small groups bring out the best in trainees whereas in larger groups many trainees often get lost and find it difficult to find their voice.
+To achieve this, the group size is kept to between 8 and 14 trainees.
+The trainers’ experience over the years is that smaller groups bring out the best in trainees whereas in larger groups many trainees often get lost and find it difficult to find their voice.

 You will be trained to achieve a high degree of competency in offering counselling that is based on the six conditions Rogers saw as essential to therapeutic change, and in gaining the skills to work with clients in Gendlin’s process experiential way.